microconfig/microconfig/README.md

 * if the above is missing - resolve `${component2@property7}`
 * if the above is missing - return 'Missing value'

-If a placeholder doesn't have a default value and that placeholder can't be resolved Microconfig throws an exception with the detailed problem description.
+If a placeholder doesn't have a default value and that placeholder can't be resolved, Microconfig throws an exception with the detailed problem description.

 ## Removing base properties
 Using #var you can remove properties from the result config file.
 You can include some config and override any property with #var to exclude it from the result config file.